Fundamentally, ESD (electrostatic discharge) is a discharge of static energy that emits heat, light, and sound.

-For those interested in developing ESD Awareness at their workplace, the ESD Association does offer training and certification regularly.
+For those interested in developing ESD Awareness at their workplace, the ESD Association offers regular training and certification.

-Implementing an ESD Program involves standardizing ESD Grounding Methods at your workplace, and carrying out regular ESD Testing to ensure all fabrics, plastics, and equipment complies with ANSI / ESD Association standards.
+Implementing an ESD Program involves standardizing ESD Grounding Methods at your workplace and conducting periodic testing or monitoring to ensure all fabrics, plastics, and equipment comply with ANSI / ESD Association standards.

 Insulators and Static

-ESD is caused by the presence of static on the surface of insulating materials: carpets, glass, plastics, wood, etc.
+ESD is caused by static on the surface of insulating materials: carpets, glass, plastics, wood, etc.

 Insulators can hold positive and negative charges in pockets across their surfaces.

-When enough static builds upon the surface of an insulator, it explodes as electrostatic discharge (ESD), which is what damages electronics.
+When enough static builds upon the surface of an insulator, it explodes as electrostatic discharge (ESD), which damages electronics.

 You can test materials for resistance by using metering kits to run voltage through ESD products and then measure their resistance.

-Grounding is creating pathways for electrons to travel around the insulators into the ground.
+Grounding creates pathways for electrons to travel around the insulators into the ground.